wynk182/acro-that/issues/memory-improvements.md

 ## Overview

-Currently, `acro_that` loads entire PDF files into memory and creates multiple copies during processing.
+Currently, `corp_pdf` loads entire PDF files into memory and creates multiple copies during processing.
 For small to medium PDFs (<20MB), this is acceptable, but for larger documents (39+ pages, especially with images/compressed streams), memory usage can become problematic.

 ### Current Memory Footprint